Odell Lake (Oregon)

 Odell Lake is located near Willamette Pass in the northwest corner of Klamath County, Oregon, United States.
 It is one of several lakes in the Cascade Range in Central Oregon, and lies within the Deschutes National Forest.
-It was named for Oregon Surveyor General William Holman Odell by Byron J. Pengra, in July 1865, while they were making a preliminary survey for the Oregon Central Military Road, which would later become Oregon Route 58.
+It was named for Oregon Surveyor General William Holman Odell by Bynon J. Pengra, in July 1865, while they were making a preliminary survey for the Oregon Central Military Road, which would later become Oregon Route 58.
 The lake fills a basin carved by a glacier, and the resulting terminal moraine confines the water along the lake's southeast shore.

 Community

 The populated place of Odell Lake, Oregon, is on the lake's southeast end at 43.549013°N 121.964752°W and was once a station on the Southern Pacific Railroad's Cascade Line between Crescent Lake station and Cascade Summit.
 The place was also known as Odell Lake Resort, and today is the site of Odell Lake Lodge.
 The historic lodge building was constructed in 1903.
 In the 1930s on the west end of the lake another resort, Shelter Cove Resort which includes cabins, camping sites, RV parking, and docks for boating.